 What is important to remember is that insulin resistance in the brain makes it harder for brain cells to transport glucose into brain cells to produce energy.
 So even though someone with insulin resistance may have more glucose in their blood, that extra glucose still may not be making it to the brain to supply adequate energy.

-Although more research needs to be done on the links between metabolic health and menopause, the basic science is so far a hopeful indicator that by improving insulin sensitivity, and keeping blood sugar levels stable throughout the day so as not to trigger an autonomic response, it might be possible to prevent or ease hot flashes and night sweats.
+Although more research needs to be done on the links between metabolic health and menopause—including the relationship between blood sugar and hot flashes—the basic science is so far a hopeful indicator that by improving insulin sensitivity, and keeping blood sugar levels stable throughout the day so as not to trigger an autonomic response, it might be possible to prevent or ease hot flashes and night sweats.

 Jennifer Welsh is a Connecticut-based science writer and editor with over ten years of experience.
 Before becoming a writer and editor, Jen spent several years at the lab bench, doing hands-on cancer research, then joined the team of an antiviral drug discovery startup.
 Jennifer’s goal as a science communicator is to clearly and concisely share quality, accurate information to help make your life healthier and happier.